 \section{Introduction}

 An important problem in network science is to algorithmically construct typical instances of networks with predefined properties.
 In particular, special attention has been devoted to sampling simple graphs with a given degree sequence.
 In this paper only graphs without parallel edges and loops are considered and we restrict our study to degree sequences which have at least one realization (\textbf{graphic}).
-We study the three most common degree sequence types: bipartite degree sequences, directed degree sequences and the usual degree sequences which we call \textbf{unconstrained}, or \textbf{\UC\ sequence} for short.
+A realization of a degree sequence $\bd\in \mathbb{N}^n$ is a graph on the vertex set $[n]=\{1,\ldots,n\}$ whose degree sequence $d(G)$ is equal to $\bd$ (i.e., the graphs are labeled).
+Sometimes we use a different labeling of the vertex set $V=\{v_1,\ldots,v_n\}$, where $V\ni v_i\longleftrightarrow i\in [n]$.
+We will use the more general notation $[a,b]$ and $[a,b)$ for the closed-closed and closed-open intervals of integers between $a$ and $b$.
+We study the three most common degree sequence types: bipartite degree sequences, directed degree sequences and the usual degree sequences which we call \textbf{unconstrained} degree sequences (these are the degree sequences of simple graphs).

 In 1997 Kannan, Tetali, and Vempala (\cite{KTV97}) proposed the use of the \textbf{switch Markov chain} (also known as the swap chain~\cite{MES}) for uniformly sampling realizations of a degree sequence.
 For all three degree sequence types, the switch Markov chain can be thought of as the Markov chain of smallest possible modifications.
 To illustrate this, we give an informal description of the switch Markov chain on \UC\ sequences.
 If $G_1,G_2$ are two realizations of the same \UC\ sequence, it is easy to see that the minimum size of the symmetric difference $E(G_1) \triangle E(G_2)$ is four.
 We say that $G_1$ and $G_2$ differ by a switch if this symmetric difference is exactly four.
 The states of the switch Markov chain are the realizations of the degree sequence and the probability of going from realization $G_1$ to $G_2$ is nonzero if and only if they differ by a switch (and this nonzero quantity is independent of $G_1$ and $G_2$).
 For the precise definition of this chain, and for the definition of the chains for other degree sequence types, we refer the reader to Section~\ref{sec:sinclair} (unconstrained and bipartite) and Section~\ref{sec:directed} (directed).